jamespettigrew/zds/README.md

     - Should this tool end up operating within a larger scale cloud environment it will be much cheaper if we can keep as much on disk as possible.
   - Just because we can use as much memory as an Electron app doesn't mean we should strive to.

+The design consists of fairly loosely-coupled core components with a CLI porcelain over the top.
+It's highly flexible, only enforcing a fairly minimal set of rules over the shape of data it can query.
+It's also very extensible; it could fairly easily be adapted to read files from S3, or some other form of seekable stream.

 In practice, .NET would not be my first choice for building a CLI tool.
 It requires a fat runtime to be deployed alongside the application code and can suffer from JIT cold-starts.
 But for the purposes of this particular task it's the platform that best demonstrates my professional competency.